Contact university relations for even more information about Founders Day and other Celebrate 150 events by calling 785.670.1154.University relations

 The economy right after the Civil War was not conducive to raising money, so the fledgling college struggled to keep its doors open.
 The Board appointed Rev. Horatio Q. Butterfield, professor, Latin and Greek, to be its field agent (fundraiser) in order to solicit money to help with expenses and to create an endowment to put the college on a more secure financial footing.

-Founders' Day 2013 brings special events and deals all over campus.
+Founders Day 2014 brings special events and deals to campus.

 Free and open to the public

 John Stauffer, a leading authority on antislavery, social protest movements and interracial friendship, will present “Giants: The Parallel Lives of Abraham Lincoln and Frederick Douglass.”

 Stauffer is a professor of English, American literature and African American studies and the chairman of the History of American Civilization program at Harvard University.
 He has authored eight books including “The Black Hearts of Men: Radical Abolitionists and the Transformation of Race” and “Giants: The Parallel Lives of Frederick Douglass and Abraham Lincoln,” which both won numerous awards.
 His essays have appeared in Time, the New York Times, the Wall Street Journal, the New Republic, Raritan and the New York Sun.
 Stauffer has appeared on national radio and television shows and has lectured widely throughout the United States and Europe.